se2p/pynguin/docs/user/quickstart.rst

 .. literalinclude:: ../source/_static/example-stdout.txt

+The first few lines show that Pynguin starts using a master-worker architecture, which allows automatic restarting the test generation in case of unexpected errors.
+Then, we see that Pynguin tries collecting constants from the module under test, but none were found in this case.
+Pynguin analyzes the module and finds one function, namely ``triangle``, which it will try to cover with generated test cases.
+The ``11`` found classes are the built-in types that are always present.
-The first few lines show that Pynguin starts, that it has not gotten any seed for its (pseudo) random-number generator, followed by the configuration options that are used for its *DYNAMOSA* algorithm.
-We can also see that it ran zero iterations of that algorithm, i.e., the initial random test cases were sufficient to cover all branches.
+Pynguin has not gotten any seed for its (pseudo) random-number generator, so it generates one itself.
+We see some information about the (default) configuration options used.
+We use, for example, the *DYNAMOSA* algorithm.
+Pynguin ran zero iterations of that algorithm, i.e., the initial random test cases were sufficient to cover all branches.
 This was to be expected, since the triangle example can be trivially covered with tests.
-Pynguin created assertions using :ref:`Mutation Analysis <mutation_analysis>`.
+Pynguin minimizes the test suite and then generates assertions using :ref:`Mutation Analysis <mutation_analysis>`.
-The output then concludes with its results:
+Before stopping the master-worker system, the results are printed:
-Five test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):
+Three test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):

 .. literalinclude:: ../source/_static/test_example.py